howardgrams/howardgrams.github.io/about.md

 permalink: /about/
 ---

-I am a retired computer programmer living in North Carolina, and a long-time astronomy buff -- I started exploring the sky as a teenager back in the 1950s after saving up to get a 4 1/2 inch reflecting telescope.
-(Fifty dollars was a lot of money in those days!)
+I am a retired computer programmer living in North Carolina, and a long-time astronomy buff -- I started exploring the sky as a teenager back in the 1950s after saving up to get a 4 1/2 inch reflecting telescope. ($49.95 was a lot of money in those days!)
 About two years ago I acquired an astro camera and started using it with my 30 year old 8-inch Meade SCT telescope, dabbling around with EAA (Electronically Assisted Astronomy).

 In Jaunary of this year I acquired a new 8-inch RASA scope and a better camera.
 The new RASA is photographically "fast" (f/2) and I am amazed at what I can see and photograph using a modern CMOS camera compared to visually observing through my old f/10 telescope.